storyprotocol/documentation/combined.md

 A validator will also get jailed after self-undelegation if the validator’s remaining self-delegation amount is smaller than the minimum self-delegation (1024 IP).

 A jailed validator cannot participate in the consensus and earn any reward.
 But they can unjail themselves after a cooldown time, which is currently set to 10 minutes.
-After 10 minutes, it can call story’s staking contract to unjail itself IF their stake is more than minimum stake amount (1024 IP), after which it can participate in the consensus again if it’s still within the top 64 validators.
+After 10 minutes, it can call story’s staking contract to unjail itself if its stake is more than minimum stake amount (1024 IP), after which it can participate in the consensus again if it’s still within the top 64 validators.

 A jailed validator can still withdraw all their stakes.